Table of Contents

 If we look at the cultural history of Jaisalmer, then the architecture here has a different significance.
 The correct sequence of art established in Jaisalmer started with the establishment of the state with the construction of the fort, which continued continuously.

-The architecture here continued to receive continuous support from both state and personal.
+The architecture here continued to receive continuous support from both state and personnel.
 The architecture of this region is expressed by the forts, palaces, palaces, temples, Havelis, water bodies, umbrellas, and houses used by the common man.

 Small forts are built in Jaisalmer every 20 to 30 kilometers.
-The history of the forts dates back to 1000 years.
+The history of the forts dates back 1000 years.
 They were very important in medieval history.
 These were made according to the immediate political circumstances of that time.

 Along with the beauty of the fort, its strength and security were also kept in mind.
 At that time there was a tradition of having a main gate in the fort, the fortifications are mainly constructed of stone.
 But the forts of Kishangarh, Shahgarh, etc. are an exception to this, these forts are made of solid bricks.
 Four or more bastions were built in each fort.
 The main reason for this was, that it made the fort strong, beautiful, and endowed with strategic vision.